 – The accounting books of the corporation may be organized & kept anywhere

-– The registered agent is not required to keep any records for the corporation
+– The law does not require the registered agent to keep any records for the corporation

 Generally, the only documentation on public record is the deed (or articles) of incorporation.
 This document only provides the names and addresses of the officers & directors plus the Registered Agent at the time of incorporation.
-The beneficial owners of the corporation are not required to be recorded in the Public Registry.
-Annual general meetings of either shareholders or directors of the corporation are not mandated or required.
-If meetings are held, they can take place anywhere in the world by proxy – via telephone, email or other electronic means.
-Any resolutions passed are valid regardless of if they are signed on different dates or in different jurisdictions.
-There is a two hundred and fifty dollar prepaid tax required by the government upon the establishment of your company that must be collected in addition to the setup fee.
+The beneficial owners of the corporation are not recorded in the Public Registry.
+The regulations to not require annual general meetings of either shareholders or directors of the corporation.
+If shareholders or directors do hold meetings, they can take place anywhere in the world.
+The associated parties can hold meetings by proxy – via telephone, email or other electronic means.
+Any resolutions passed are valid regardless of if people sign them on different dates or in different jurisdictions.
+There is a two hundred and fifty dollar prepaid tax that the government requires.
+You pay this upon the establishment of your company.
+This tax is in addition to the setup fee.

 – Drafting your Panama IBC articles of incorporation in Spanish and English.